 Geology Site Account

-Wintry Wood Brick Pit, EPPING, Epping Forest District, TL469035, Potential Local Geological Site
+Wintry Wood Brick Pit, EPPING, Epping Forest District, TL469035, Notified Local Geological Site

 Site name: Wintry Wood Brick Pit (disused), next to Brickfield Business Centre, in the Lower Forest, north of Epping.